TEALSK12/2nd-semester-introduction-to-computer-science/units/1_unit/03_lesson/lesson_plan_1.03_script_mode_and_variables.md

 	1. File is the center section of the screen.
 Sometimes this is called a script.
 		1. How do you save/run a file?
 Ask students what happened when they ran the file from the do now.
 		2. Need to use `print` statement.
 Prints whatever is in between the parenthesis to the console
+			1. This is called output
-		3. When text appears on console it’s called output
+		3. When text appears on console its called output
 		4. What happened when you used multi-lines?
 			1. Talk to students about how to read a program.
 	2.	display `Print(“hello world”)` on board.
 Ask what will hapen when run?
 Ask students how they would print the following:
 	```